amarmeddahi/sounds-of-nature/README.md

 2. Use the [mlp_regression.ipynb](https://github.com/amarmeddahi/sounds-of-nature/blob/main/code/mlp_regression.ipynb "mlp_regression.ipynb") or [stats_regression.ipynb](https://github.com/amarmeddahi/sounds-of-nature/blob/main/code/stats_regression.ipynb "stats_regression.ipynb") wether you want to predict with neural nets or statistical machine learning.
    * Specify the path to your data.

+[Feature Details](https://github.com/amarmeddahi/sounds-of-nature/blob/main/assets/regression_features.txt) - This document provides a detailed explanation of the features used in the regression task.

 #### Bird Species Recognition

 This uses spectograms to classify bird species.
 To get started, follow these steps: